Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-There will be only one grant application intake.
-The deadline is the first working day of February.
+The annual application deadline is the first working day of February.

-Applicants will be notified of grant decisions in April or May.
+Applicants are generally notified of grant decisions in May or June.

 Successful applicants will receive half of their grant upon initiation of their project.
 To request the final payment, grant recipients will submit invoices/receipts for the entire project.

-Grant funding will no longer be available for the conservation of unprotected historic resources, cemeteries and transportation/industrial artifacts.
-Only owners of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution will be eligible to apply for conservation grants.
+Grant funding is no longer available for the conservation of unprotected historic resources, cemeteries and transportation/industrial artifacts.
+Only owners/stewards of Provincial Historic Resources, Municipal Historic Resources, and Indigenous Historic Places recognized through a Band Council Resolution are eligible to apply for grants for conservation work.

-The program will no longer offer grant funding for the non-conservation components of heritage conservation projects, nor will it fund GST expenses.
+The program no longer offers grant funding for the non-conservation components of heritage conservation projects, nor will it fund GST expenses.

 Historic Resource Conservation Grants provide matching grants to individuals and organizations for the following: